operaton/operaton/webapps/README.md

-# Camunda Webapp
+# Operaton Webapp

-This is the Camunda Platform web application source.
+This is the Operaton web application source.
 Clean, package and install it via [Maven](https://maven.apache.org/).

 ## Structure of this project

 The structure is as follows:

-* `assembly` - Java sources and tests for the Camunda web application based on `javax` namespace.
+* `assembly` - Java sources and tests for the Operaton web application based on `javax` namespace.
-* `assembly-jakarta` - Java sources and tests for the Camunda web application based on `jakarta` namespace.
+* `assembly-jakarta` - Java sources and tests for the Operaton web application based on `jakarta` namespace.
   * This module is created from the `assembly` module via code transformation.
-* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.
+* `frontend` - HTML, CSS and Javascript sources as well as Plugins and tests for the Operaton webapplications Cockpit, Tasklist and Admin.

 ## FRONTEND

 ### UI

-There are 3 web applications available for the Camunda Platform :
+There are 3 web applications available for the Operaton :

 * __cockpit__: an administration interface for processes and decisions
 * __tasklist__: provides an interface to process user tasks